 A good deal of people have heard of the drug ibogaine and its potential to cure addiction.

-However, not many people know that this is only one compound found in a tree called Voacanga Africana.
+However, not many people know that this is only one compound in a tree called Voacanga Africana.

 Ibogaine is an alkaloid that was first discovered by Albert Hofmann in 1962 when he synthesized it from Voacanga Africana and ingested it for its psychoactive properties.